 The 10-night, 11-day Alaska's Southeast Explorer adds two additional days and three compelling ports to everything included in our Inside Passage Sojourn.
-This all-encompassing expedition includes the rollicking gold-rush town of Skagway, the beautiful community of Haines at the head of Chilkat Inlet, and the charming fishing community of Petersburg. *Children age 15 and under receive 30% off listed cruise fares.
+This all-encompassing expedition includes the rollicking gold-rush town of Skagway, the beautiful community of Haines at the head of Chilkat Inlet, and the charming fishing community of Petersburg. *Children age 15 and under receive 15% off listed cruise fares

 Stroll the boardwalks of the rollicking Klondike gold rush town of Skagway, then board the White Pass and Yukon Route railroad for a journey retracing the steps of gold-seekers into Canada.
 Built in 1898, the railroad climbs nearly 3,000 feet in 20 miles and offers stunning wilderness views.
 This excursion crosses the border into Canada, so passports are required.
-A guided walking tour through scenic Haines features a visit to pre-WWI Fort Seward National Historic Site, with parade grounds overlooking Lynn Canal.
+A guided walking tour through scenic Haines features a visit to pre-WWI Fort Seward National Historic Site.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

 Immerse yourself in the extraordinary history, art, and cultural traditions of the Metlakatla Indian Community on Annette Island.
 Visit a traditional Tsmishian longhouse, enjoy a ceremonial dance performance, and meet Native artists.
-Later, your ship will glide beneath the 3,000-foot glacier-sculpted cliffs of Misty Fiords.
-Discover the fiord's natural history, listen to the calls of a myriad of seabirds, feel the mist from glistening waterfalls, and see famous New Eddystone Rock, a stunning volcanic core.
+Later, your ship will glide beneath the 3,000 foot glacier-sculpted cliffs of Misty Fjords.
+Discover the fjord's natural history, listen to the calls of a myriad of seabirds, feel the mist from glistening waterfalls, and see famous New Eddystone Rock, a stunning volcanic core.